Lying Aversion and Vague Communication: An Experimental Study: Experimental Design and Procedure

-\section{Experimental Design}
+\subsection{Experimental Design}

-We vary the experimental treatments along two dimensions: 1) we consider precise or vague messages, and 2) we vary the experimenter's ability to identify responses to an individual subject.
-We represent variation in the anonymity of subjects in two types of experiments.
+Our experimental treatments vary along three dimensions: 1) we consider precise or vague messages, 2) we vary the experimenter's ability to identify responses from an individual subject (anonymity), and 3) we vary the experimenter's ability to know the true observation (observability).
+We introduce variation in subjects' anonymity and observability of the true observation through different types of experiments.
 Within each session, a subject confronts two stages of reporting tasks that represent the availability of vague messages.
 In each stage, subjects are incentivized to observe a random number and later report the number to the experimenter.
-Their earnings depend on the number or numbers they report.
+The subjects' earnings depend on the number or numbers they report.

+Our experiment encompasses a total of six treatments, achieved through a combination of between-subject and within-subject variations.
+These treatments are labeled as NA-R\footnote{The NA-R treatment is equivalent to the original experiment conducted by \textcite{Fischbacher2013}.}, NA-UR, AO-R, AO-UR, A-R, and A-UR.
+Table \ref{tab:experimental_treatments} presents an overview of our experimental treatments.

-In the anonymous session, responses are recorded under screen names so that the experimenter cannot map a subject’s identity to their response.
+In the anonymous sessions, responses are recorded under screen names so that the experimenter cannot map a subject’s identity to their response.
 As the subjects are instructed that the experiment prohibits such mapping by design, this treatment should establish the effect of suppressing the social identity concern and emulate the environment where $\gamma \rightarrow 0$.
 In the non-anonymous (identifiable) session, on the other hand, the experimenter knows each subject’s response.

 The ‘stage’ is our basic unit of observation.
-In each stage, subjects first observe the realization of a random integer uniformly distributed between 1 and 10 and later are asked to report the number.
-In the anonymous treatment, the number is generated within the experimental software so that the experimenter knows both the true observation what each subject reports.
-In the non-anonymous treatment, subjects use an external website to generate the random number so that the experimenter cannot know the true observation.\footnote{We provided a link to a Google search result for the phrase ``random number between 1 and 10.''} The experimenter is unable to identify whether a particular individual has lied or not in any of the treatments.
-This design choice derives from the idea that an environment in which the experimenter can detect cheating at the individual level is overly artificial; as result, subjects’ discomfort with lying behavior may be exaggerated in such an environment.
+During each stage, subjects are presented with a random integer that has been generated uniformly between 1 and 10.
+They are then asked to report the number they observed.
+In the treatment where the true observation is observable, the random integer is generated within the experimental software, allowing the experimenter to have knowledge of the true observation.
+Conversely, in the treatments where the true observation is not observable, the subjects use an external website, which we provided as a link to a Google search result for the phrase "random number between 1 and 10," to generate the random integer.
+This ensures that the experimenter is unable to access the true observation.